On the Clique-Width of Unigraphs

 Clique-width is introduced by Courcelle et al.~\cite{courcelle1993handle}.
 Although calculating the clique-width of a graph is NP-hard in general~\cite{fellows2009clique}, whether the clique-width of a graph is at most 3 or not can be determined in polynomial time~\cite{corneil2012polynomial}.
 By Courcelle's theorem, every problem can be written in so-called MSO$_1$ admits a linear-time algorithm for graphs of bounded clique-width~\cite{courcelle2000linear}.
 These problems include \textsc{Clique}, \textsc{Vertex Cover}, and \textsc{Dominating Set}.
 Our result implies that all such problems are linear-time solvable for unigraphs.
 Clique-width is related to other graph parameters than treewidth.
 For example, clique-width is constant if and only if rank-width~\cite{oum2006approximating} or NLC-width~\cite{johansson1998clique} is constant.
 Our result indicates that both the parameters are bounded for unigraphs.
 For some graph classes, whether the clique-width of the class is bounded by a constant or not is studied.
 For example, cographs are exactly the graphs with clique-width at most 2~\cite{courcelle2000upper} and the clique-width of distance-hereditary graphs is at most 3~\cite{golumbic2000clique}.
 In contrast, the clique-width is unbounded for unit interval graphs~\cite{golumbic2000clique} and bipartite permutation graphs~\cite{brandstadt2003linear}.

-Unigraphs and its subclassed are well-studied~\cite{chvatal1977aggregation,foldes1978class,hammer2004splitoids,johnson1975simple,li1975graphic,peled1977matroidal}.
+Unigraphs and its subclasses are well-studied~\cite{johnson1975simple,li1975graphic,hammer2004splitoids,chvatal1977aggregation,peled1977matroidal,foldes1978class}.
 Although they are intensively studied from a graph-theoretic view, there are a few studies from an algorithmic view.
 As a few examples, there are linear-time recognition algorithms for unigraphs~\cite{borri2011recognition,kleitman1975note}.
-Calamoneri et al.~\cite{calamoneri2011labeling} give an approximation algorithm for $L(2, 1)$-labeling, a variant of graph coloring, of unigraphs.
+Calamoneri and Petreschi~\cite{calamoneri2011labeling} give an approximation algorithm for $L(2, 1)$-labeling, a variant of graph coloring, of unigraphs.
 However, it is open whether the problem is NP-hard for unigraphs.
-As pointed out by Calamoneri~\cite{calamoneri2011labelling}, $L(2, 1)$-labeling can be written in MSO$_1$.
-Therefore, our result implies that deciding there exists a $L(2, 1)$-labeling using $\ell$ colors for a fixed value of $\ell$ is linear-time solvable for unigraphs.
+Since, $L(2, 1)$-labeling can be written in MSO$_1$~\cite{calamoneri2011labeling}, our result implies that we can decide whether there exists an $L(2, 1)$-labeling using $\ell$ colors for a fixed value of $\ell$ in linear time for unigraphs.
 In contrast, it is still open whether $L(2, 1)$-labeling for not fixed $\ell$ can be polynomial-time solvable for unigraphs.

 Graphs with few $P_4$'s, i.e., $P_4$-sparse graphs and partner-limited graphs, are known to have clique-width at most 4~\cite{kaminski2009recent}.
 Unigraphs are not contained in these classes since the double star $S_2(p,2)$ (see \cref{sec:unigraph}) is a counterexample.